-During the year ended December 31, 2021, the Company granted awards under the 2018 Omnibus Incentive Compensation Plan, previously named the Amended and Restated 2009 Omnibus Incentive Compensation Plan (the "2018 Plan"), and the 2015 Incentive Compensation Plan (the "2015 Plan").
+During the year ended December 31, 2022, the Company granted awards under the 2018 Omnibus Incentive Compensation Plan, previously named the Amended and Restated 2009 Omnibus Incentive Compensation Plan (the "2018 Plan"), and the 2015 Incentive Compensation Plan (the "2015 Plan").
 The Compensation Committee of the Board of Directors administers the plans.
-Under the 2018 Plan, a maximum of 8,897,084 shares of common stock may be issued upon the exercise of stock options, in the form of restricted stock, or in settlement of RSUs or other awards, including awards with alternative vesting schedules such as performance-based criteria.
+Under the 2018 Plan, shares of common stock may be issued upon the exercise of stock options, in the form of restricted stock, or in settlement of RSUs or other awards, including awards with alternative vesting schedules such as performance-based criteria.
+The 2018 Plan authorizes 32,753,085 shares, of which 8,848,748 remain available for future grants.